You may wish to see an introductory page first.

-Each farm was surrounded by walls, often rather high, having the objective to minimize the erosion of the soil due to the meltemi the strong wind which blows on the Aegean.
-The walls and the buildings were erected making use of Thymiana, a local stone with warm yellow and red tones.
+Each farm was surrounded by walls, often rather high, having the objective to minimize the erosion of the soil due to the meltemi, the strong northern wind which blows on the Aegean.
+The walls and the buildings were erected making use of thymiana, a local stone with warm yellow and red tones.

 A farm well and a gate

 Of those parts of the island, in which cultivation is practicable,

 almost the whole may be said to be a garden.
 The deficiency of